Tearnote/gamecraft-website/README.md

 The majority of the site will use bright text on a dark background, which inspires confidence as it's the typical color scheme in productivity software.
 However, some sections of the site might invert this to accent a non-technical section, such as user support.

 The color palette needs to feel pleasant and welcoming, but also inspire confidence in the product quality.
-This will be achieved with a main palette consisting of slightlyl blue-shifted backgrounds and primary text colors, but warm pastels for the accents.
+This will be achieved with a main palette consisting of slightly blue-shifted backgrounds and primary text colors, but warm pastels for the accents.

 Colors used are as follows: